codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

 While this is useful in some scenarios, it might not work properly if your tasks use conditional steps.

-## 14 - Running tasks step by step
+## 14 - Tasks can ben run step-by-step

 Sometimes you don't want to run all tasks in your playbook.
 This is somewhat common when you're writing a new playbook and want to test it.
 Ansible provides a way to let you decide which tasks you want to run, through the use of the `--step` flag.
 It will let you choose if you want to run the task (y), skip it (n), or (c)ontinue  without asking.